Whether or not you like to boondock without hookups, having a few 12-volt tools and appliances on hand can make camp life a little easier.

 Having a tire inflator is one of the handiest emergency tools you can pack in your camper.
 Not only can you use it to fix flat vehicle tires, but they can be used for road and mountain bikes, motorcycles, river tubes, children’s toys, and to get a neighboring camper out of a jam.

-The SpeedAir Air Compressor Tire Inflator ($40) is a high-ranked inflator that has a handy light for working in the dark.
-It comes with three multipurpose adapters and takes up as much space as two cell phones.
+The VonHaus Cordless Tire Inflator ($37) is a high-ranked inflator that has a handy light for working in the dark.
+It comes with a car adapter as well as a charger and digital pressure gauge display.